MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

     1. SAP Integration prerequisites
     1. [Administer Power Platform](/power-platform/admin/admin-documentation)
 1. Assign setup tasks to the appropriate IT system team members and track progress.
-1. Once SAP Integration is set up, invite functional business users to work with SAP data via Power Apps, and to provide feedback.
+1. Invite functional business users to work with SAP data via Power Apps, and to provide feedback.

 ## Prerequisites

-The assembled a team of IT system administrators to review the following prerequisites and make necessary preparations before connecting your organization's SAP ERP system to the Power Platform:
+The assembled a team of IT system administrators need to review the following prerequisites and make necessary preparations before connecting your organization's SAP ERP system to the Power Platform:

 - [Power Apps license](/power-platform/admin/about-powerapps-perapp) and [Power Apps pricing](https://powerapps.microsoft.com/en-us/pricing/) - Determine if your organization has the necessary licensing to proceed with the setup.
 It is important to consider:
   - Power Apps licensure that supports using an on-premises data gateway and premium applications, flows, and connectors.